holepunchto/bare-module/README.md

 ### `import.meta.main`

 A boolean representing whether the current module is the entry script where the program was launched.

-### `import.meta.cache`

-A cache of loaded modules for this module.
-The same value as `module.cache` for the current module.

 ### `import.meta.dirname`